jasonwonghl/react-web3-block-explorer/README.md

+## React/Redux/Router Boilerplate

+React boilerplate that includes Redux and React Router.
+Includes a simple counter to demonstrate Redux functionality.
+The original source can be found on [Medium](https://medium.com/@notrab/getting-started-with-create-react-app-redux-react-router-redux-thunk-d6a19259f71f).
+The folder/file structure has been refactored from the original to be more concise and organised.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>